vuvuzella/de_zoomcamp_2023/week_7/readme.md

 2. ETL code from GCS to Data warehouse
 3. DBT code to transform/create views in data warehouse
 4. A Dashboard to do analytics

+### Accompanying Data Dictionary
+* More information on the columns can be found here: https://github.com/mgray39/anz-crash/blob/master/Australian%20%26%20New%20Zealand%20Road%20Crash.ipynb